vincentayorinde/quiz-app-flutter/README.md

 # quiz_app_flutter

-a basic flutter app with OOP implementation with asset management e.g. SVG.
+a basic flutter app with OOP implementation, asset management e.g. SVG and more.

 ## Getting Started